ThinkingThoughts

 Yes, you can…

-Filed under: Life Lessons, Psychobabble, Random thoughts, Strength
+Posted by thinkingwoman in Life Lessons, Psychobabble, Random thoughts, Strength

 I’ve been thinking a lot lately about necessity.
 We all have what we think of as our limits…how much we are capable of, how much we can handle, what is just “too much”.
 I think, though, that we are often very wrong about what those limits really are.

-We’ve all heard about the pregnant wife who lifts the car off her husband in a moment of crisis, or the father who goes into the burning building again and again to rescue his kids, despite smoke inhalation and burns that would normally have dropped him in his tracks…and those are a good example of being capable of more than we think we are, but they aren’t even what I’m talking about.
+We’ve all heard about the pregnant wife who lifts the car off her husband in a moment of crisis, or the father who goes into the burning building again and again to rescue his kids, despite smoke inhalation and burns that should have dropped him in his tracks…and those are a good example of being capable of more than we think we are, but they aren’t even what I’m talking about.
 The body is designed to produce enormous amounts of adrenaline and cortisol to allow us to perform feats like this in an emergency, but what I’m talking about isn’t even physical so much as mental.

 What I’m talking about is the long, grueling tasks of life that we think are just too much.
 How often have you looked at a single mother who works two jobs and still manages to bake cupcakes to send to school for her daughter’s birthday, and said, “I don’t know how you do it!”
 Or spoken to a co-worker who has, for the seventh week in a row, pulled 60 or 70 hours, and asked “How do you do it?”
 And often, in fact nearly always, the answer is, “I don’t know – I just do it.”